 That’s what we do; at “Uday” we take the doctor to the doorstep of the last-mile home (choukathe daktar).

-Currently, we are funded by West Bengal’s Department of Science and Technology (DST) under the Science for Equity, Empowerment and Development Department (SEED) funding division, and Federation of Indian Chambers of Commerce & Industry (FICCI)
+Currently, we are funded by the Science for Equity, Empowerment and Development (SEED) division under the Department of Science and Technology (DST), Government of India, and Federation of Indian Chambers of Commerce & Industry (FICCI).